 The customer may have a qualified refrigeration technician remove the chlorofluorocarbon from the appliance to be recycled.
 The technician would attach a certification statement to that effect on the appliance.
 The customer may then bring the appliance and the removal certificate to the transfer station and recycle the appliance at no additional cost to the customer.

-The customer may bring the appliance containing a chlorofluorocarbon to the transfer station and pay a $10 chlorofluorocarbon removal charge.
+The customer may bring the appliance containing chlorofluorocarbon to the transfer station and pay a chlorofluorocarbon removal fee (refer to Rate Schedule).
 Riley County will contract to remove the chlorofluorocarbon from the appliance thus making it acceptable for recycling.

 Rules for Handling Special Waste